-Google is remarkably known to not only own some of the best talents around the world but also have them in key positions.
+Google is known to have some of the best talent around the world and but have them in key positions.
 David Graff, Vice President of Global Policy and Standards at Google, is one of Google’s remarkable talents.

 As an attorney, David had experienced life in its full form as he progressed through various career stages.
 Fresh out of Georgetown Law in 1995, he was an associate at a law firm in Washington D.C.
 A few years later, he moved to New York in support of a career opportunity for his wife, Dawn Porter, the award-winning documentary filmmaker, who is also a graduate of Georgetown Law.
 The change provided David an opportunity to pursue new opportunities.
 From the network that he built in Washington, a colleague introduced him to the General Counsel of Edison Schools, an educational company trying to infiltrate schools and introduce its proposed educational program to improve learning in underperforming public and private schools.

 In New York, Edison Schools’ effort in the educational sector impressed David.
 He took up the opportunity of assisting the General Counsel of the organization.
 With a two-person team, David and his direct boss, who was the general counsel, did virtually everything in the organization.
 The workload was undeniably daunting but certainly not for too long.

 Ten months after David accepted the opportunity, the General Counsel was promoted to the Chief Operating Officer of Edison Schools.
 That left the General Counsel position open for no one but David to fill.
 Being in charge, he leveraged his leadership skills to build a legal team.
 This made the works at the organization less terrifying and more efficient.